One of the most common questions I get is how many days in Osaka and Kyoto to spend—so I decided to write a Kansai travel guide about it!

 Indeed, while both Kyoto and Osaka in autumn are also spectacular, many of the same pitfalls accompany trips to Japan in autumn as spring ones do.
 Again, this doesn’t mean either of these popular seasons are “bad”—they’re literally the most beautiful times of year!

-With this being said, if you aren’t set on cherry blossoms or autumn colors, the best time to visit Osaka or Kyoto might be in “off” seasons such as the cold (but rarely snowy) Japanese winter, and the summer tsuyu monsoon, which seems to become wetter with every passing year.
+With this being said, if you aren’t set on cherry blossoms or autumn colors, the best time to visit Osaka or Kyoto might be in “off” seasons such as the cold (but rarely snowy) Japanese winter, and the summer, which sees festivals like Kyoto’s Gion Matsuri and Osaka’s Tenjin Matsuri take place.

 Where to Stay in the Kansai Region